-- Real estate prices: Chile's real estate prices are quite low compared to Western cities, so you can buy or rent a nice apartment or house at affordable prices.
-If you want more information on real estate prices, you can consult the site of Bretagne Propiedades.
+Chile's real estate prices are still quite low compared to Western cities, so you can buy or rent a nice apartment or house at affordable prices.

-- Santiago, a growing city: Chile's capital is a very pleasant place to live, because of its parks, historical monuments, restaurants and so on.
-If you want to know more about the life in Santiago, you can read our dedicated article.
+Chile's capital is a very pleasant place to live, because of its parks, historical monuments, restaurants and so on.
+If you want to know more about the life in Santiago, see this article.

-- The health system: Chile has the best health system in Latin America.
+Chile has the best health system in Latin America.
 According to the World Health Organization, the Chilean health system is ranked 33rd out of 190, which is five places ahead of the United States.
 If you have a health problem, you will receive good care in public and private hospitals.
-Yet, the caveat is that the waiting time for an operation can be long in the public system, and the private system may be very expensive if you do not have a good health mutual.
+Yet, the caveat is that the waiting time for an operation can be long in the public system, and the private system may be very expensive if you do not have a good health insurance.

-- The pollution in Santiago: the air pollution in Santiago is quite unpleasant in winter (from June to September), so that an alternate traffic circulation according to license plate numbers has been implemented.
+The air pollution in Santiago is quite unpleasant in winter (from June to September), so that an alternate traffic circulation according to license plate numbers has been implemented.

-- Currency: some countries have currencies that are easy to convert.
+Some countries have currencies that are easy to convert.
 Unfortunately, Chile is not one of those countries.
-Indeed, the price of the dollar fluctuates between 650 and 750 pesos, so that it is difficult to calculate your expenses on the moment, especially at the supermarket.
-You can still consider that 7 dollars equal 5,000 pesos.
+Indeed, the price of the dollar fluctuates between 650 and 850 pesos, so that it is difficult to calculate your expenses on the moment, especially at the supermarket.